 Oxidative phosphorylation, glycolysis, and generation of energy all require magnesium.
 The production of DNA, RNA, and the antioxidant glutathione depend on it, and it also aids in the structural growth of bone.
 In addition, magnesium aids in the active movement of calcium and potassium ions across cell membranes, a procedure crucial for the transmission of nerve impulses, the contraction of muscles, and a regular heartbeat.

-- Avocado: One medium avocado has 14% of the daily value (DV) for magnesium.
+Avocadoes are a delicious, meaty food high in magnesium.
+One medium avocado has 14% of the daily value (DV) for magnesium.
 Avocados contain a variety of additional nutrients that may lower inflammation, enhance cholesterol levels, and make you feel fuller.